All Locations

 Established over a decade ago, Finch Hudson has become a staple for those seeking unique home furnishings and lifestyle items that offer a nod to both past and present.
 The shop recently celebrated its 10th anniversary with the addition of a second floor dedicated to women’s apparel, textiles, and bedding, expanding its already extensive selection of goods.
 Customers can expect an array of items that tell a story—from 18th-century European furniture to the latest pieces by cutting-edge designers.

-What truly sets Finch Hudson apart is its commitment to offering a retail experience that feels immersive and thoughtfully curated.
+The retail experience here runs deeper than a typical boutique.
 A visit here is about more than just purchasing furniture or clothing; it’s about engaging with a lifestyle concept that blends sophistication with the rich cultural heritage of the Hudson Valley.
 The owners' backgrounds in prestigious fashion houses like Yves Saint Laurent and Celine is evident in the meticulous attention to detail found in every offering.

 Parking: Street parking available along Warren Street